 The Porn-Diet User

 If they think dieting helps getting them into the mood to pick up partners, why are they even on the diet of once in every four days?
-Nobody can predict the future, what if the happenstance of meeting occurred an hour after your scheduled session?
-Also, if occasional ’cleaning the plumbing’ is good to relieve tension, why not plumb every day?
+Nobody can predict the future, and what if the happenstance of meeting occurred an hour after your scheduled session?
+Also, if occasional ‘cleaning the plumbing’ is good to relieve tension, why not plumb every day?
 It’s been proven that masturbation isn’t required to keep genitals healthy and internet porn isn’t required at all.
-Even if that’s the case, no pick-up-artist ’guru’ who has read about the neurological damage will ever recommend watching super-stimulus porn.
+Even if that’s the case, no pick-up-artist ‘guru’ who has read about the neurological damage will ever recommend watching super-stimulus porn.
 The truth is, the porn-diet user is still hooked.
 Although they’re rid of the physical addiction, they’re still left with the primary problem of brainwashing.
 They’re hoping each time they’ll stop for good, but soon fall for the same trap again.

-Most users actually envy these stoppers and starters and think about how ’lucky’ the dieter is to be able to control their usage.
-However, they overlook that the dieter isn’t controlling their usage – when they’re using, they wish they weren’t.
+Most users actually envy these stoppers-and-starters and think about how ‘lucky’ the dieter is to be able to control their usage.
+However, they overlook the fact that the dieter isn’t controlling their usage — when they’re using, they wish they weren’t.
 They go through the hassle of stopping, then begin to feel deprived and fall for the trap again, wishing they hadn’t.
 They get the worst of both worlds.
-If you think about it, this is true in the lives of users when allowed to have a session – taking it as entitled or wishing they didn’t.
+If you think about it, this is true in the lives of users when allowed to have a session — taking it as entitled or wishing they didn’t.
 It’s only when deprived that porn becomes precious.
 The ‘forbidden-fruit’ syndrome is one of the awful dilemmas for users.
 They can never win because they’re moping for a myth, an illusion.
 There’s only a single way they can win, stopping moping by stopping porn!